sheppoor/tamescripts/README.md

 *Grok all your meeting transcripts*

 **NOTE: These are early days.
-It is mostly functional but will likely go through breaking changes prior to version 1.0.**
+It is working but will likely go through breaking changes prior to version 1.0.**

 When you record a Microsoft Teams meeting a transcript can also be created.
 You can download the transcript as a WebVTT .VTT file, but it is difficult to